elixir-lsp/elixir-ls/README.md

 }
 ```

-### Phoenix apps
+### Debugging Phoenix apps

-Use the following launch config to debug phoenix apps
+To debug Phoenix applications using ElixirLS, you can use the following launch configuration:

 ```json
 {